- You Are Already a Leader: Identifying Your Leadership Skills on Behalf of ELLs

 The National Education Association's ELL advocacy guide, All In!
 How Educators Can Advocate for English Language Learners, offers strategies, resources, and step-by-step instructions for navigating the real-life issues educators encounter every day.

 The guide also features general educators and ELL educators who tell stories about the students who inspired them to act.
 Do you have a story to tell?
 Add your voice to the voices of educators from around the country.
-Become a resource by sharing your story and lessons learned.

 This article written by ELL educator and blogger Larry Ferlazzo discusses philanthropic support for ELL education, as well as the role of ELL educators in that conversation and process of setting priorities.
 Larry is a veteran teacher Sacramento, CA and has authored numerous articles and two books.